nelsonjchen/op-replay-clipper/README.md

   - <img width="316" alt="Screen Shot 2022-09-07 at 12 27 26 AM" src="https://user-images.githubusercontent.com/5363/188816174-51045496-4614-4050-b911-c4abb987c5fe.png">
 - The driver or interior camera is not required to be enabled for recording or uploading for this.
 It's easier to just hit that "Upload all" button though.
 Unfortunately there's no only upload all wide camera, forward camera, and logs button.
 - Note: If you do not upload all the forward camera files, the replay will not progress past the starting UI.
+- It is possible to upload only a portion to of the route and still render a clip, but it's not recommended if you are new to this clipper.
+You can find those instructions [in Advanced Tips > Partial Uploads.](#partial-upload).

 ### Setup